 Conventional Reservoirs

 In conventional reservoirs, hydrocarbons migrate from a source rock into a porous and permeable reservoir rock such as sandstone or carbonate.
-These rocks typically have sufficient permeability to allow oil or gas to flow naturally toward the wellbore.
+These rocks typically have sufficient permeability to produce oil or gas at economic rates from vertical or deviated wellbores.
 As a result, hydrocarbons can often be produced with relatively simple well designs and without extensive stimulation treatments.
-Although stimulation techniques may still be used to enhance productivity, production in conventional reservoirs is primarily controlled by the reservoir rock’s natural properties.
+Although stimulation techniques may still be used to enhance productivity, production in conventional reservoirs is primarily controlled by the reservoir rock’s natural properties.1Ahmed, U., & Meehan, D. N. (Eds.).
+(2016).
+Unconventional oil and gas resources: exploitation and development.
+CRC Press.

 Unconventional Reservoirs

-Because of these low-permeability conditions, unconventional reservoirs typically need specialized production techniques to achieve economic production.
-Technologies like hydraulic fracturing and horizontal drilling are commonly used to create additional pathways for fluid flow and to expand the contact area between the wellbore and the reservoir.
+Because of their low-permeability conditions, unconventional reservoirs typically need specialized drilling and completion techniques to achieve economic production.
+Technologies like hydraulic fracturing and horizontal drilling are commonly used to create additional pathways for fluid flow and to expand the contact area between the wellbore and the reservoir.1Ahmed, U., & Meehan, D. N. (Eds.).
+(2016).
+Unconventional oil and gas resources: exploitation and development.
+CRC Press.